 The Group also obtains guarantees from companies for loans to their subsidiaries.
-The Bank monitors the market value of collateral and requests additional collateral in accordance with the underlying agreement, during its review of the adequacy of the allowance of impairment losses.
+The Group monitors the market value of collateral and requests additional collateral in accordance with the underlying agreement, during its review of the adequacy of the allowance of impairment losses.

-Counterparty credit risk exposure covered by collateral is disclosed in section 3.3.
+Counterparty credit risk exposure covered by credit risk mitigants is disclosed in section 3.3.